 Planting for Tomorrow at Vergelegen

-Submitted by: Meropa Communications
+Written by: Meropa Communications Save to Instapaper

 Vergelegen Wine Estate in Somerset West, renowned for its sustainability initiatives, celebrated Arbor Week in early September with a meaningful event.
 Staff from various divisions—including pastry chefs, vineyard workers, and garden staff—came together to plant 200 trees, furthering the estate's commitment to environmental stewardship.